-Medications or vaccinations specifically prohibited in the exclusion criteria are not allowed during the ongoing study (see Section 5.2).
-If there is a clinical indication for any medications or vaccinations specifically prohibited, discontinuation from study intervention may be required.
+Medications or vaccinations specifically prohibited in the exclusion criteria are not allowed during the ongoing study.
+If there is a clinical indication for any medication or vaccination specifically prohibited, discontinuation from study intervention may be required.
 The investigator should discuss any questions regarding this with the Sponsor Clinical Director.
 The final decision on any supportive therapy or vaccination rests with the investigator and/or the participant's primary physician.
 However, the decision to continue the participant on study intervention requires the mutual agreement of the investigator, the Sponsor, and the participant.